edufeed/edufeed/README.md

 ### Viewing Log Analysis Results

-You can view the log analysis results for the current user on the tablet by going to the admin console and clicking the `Display Log Analysis` button.
+You can view the log analysis results for the current user by either:

+* On the tablet, go to the admin console and click the `Display Log Analysis` button
+* On the server, run the command `node scripts/log_analysis.js geza` (substituting `geza` with the username you want to view log analysis results for)

 Results will look like follows.
 The code that does the log analysis is in [log-analysis.ls](https://github.com/edufeed/edufeed/blob/master/www/log-analysis.ls)

 ```
 {